salamander2/RaspberryPi/README.md

 * the default username and password is  "pi" and "raspberry", respectively
 * once installed the system will reboot
 * login with the default credentials
 * you are now logged into the shell.
-Use `startx` to launch the desktop
+Use `startx` to launch the desktop if you want to.

 #### Keyboard Problems